baptistesoulard/Production-plan-optimization/README.md

 The example shown here is a manufacturing company that need to optimize its daily production plan in order to reduce the costs.

 More and more constraints are considered from Model1 to Model8, the most sophisticated.
-Here is a brief comment about each of these models:
+Here is a brief introduction of each of these models:
 - Model 1:
   Daily requirement in number of hours to allocate between 3 different production lines on the same day.
   Capacity is the same for each production line but not the hourly cost.